samarium-lang/Samarium/docs/strings.md

 `"hello" ++ //` is the same as `"hellohellohello"`

+`"hello" - "l"` is the same as `"heo"` (the 2nd operand removes all instances of itself in the 1st operand)

 Strings can be casted to Integers (for single characters) or Arrays of Integers (for longer strings), representing the Unicode code point of each character: